NikosTsompanides/personal-blog/src/contents/intro-to-functional-programming-part-2.md

 ---
 author: Nikos Tsompanidis
-datetime: 2023-02-20T18:00:00Z
+datetime: 2023-03-11T09:00:00Z
 title: Introduction to Functional Programming (Part 2)
 slug: introduction-to-functional-programming-part-2
 featured: true
-draft: true
+draft: false
 tags:
   - functional programming
   - programming
 ogImage: "https://pewylbljypgmyciygfsg.supabase.co/storage/v1/object/public/photos/nikos-tsompanidis-blog-ogImage.webp?t=2023-02-15T11%3A15%3A40.300Z"
-description: In this blog, we will explain the concepts of immutability, side effects, and functional composition by providing examples using the TypeScript language.
+description: In this post, we will explain the concepts of immutability, side effects, and functional composition by providing examples using the TypeScript language.
 Let's have some fun!
 ---

 # Introduction to Functional Programming (Part 2)

 Functional programming is a programming paradigm that emphasizes _immutability_, _side effect avoidance_, and _functional composition_ to create software that is easier to reason about, test, and maintain.

-Immutability ensures that once a data structure is created, it cannot be modified, thus preventing unexpected changes in the program's state.
+Immutability ensures that once a data value is created, it cannot be modified, thus preventing unexpected changes in the program's state.

 Side effect avoidance minimizes the impact of a function on the overall system state, reducing bugs and making code more predictable.

 Functional composition enables building more complex behavior from small, composable functions, increasing modularity and reducing coupling between different parts of the code.

 By embracing these concepts, developers can write more reliable and scalable software.
 Allow me to elaborate further on the three fundamental concepts of functional programming in the following paragraphs.

 ## Immutability

-In software engineering, an immutable value is a value that cannot be changed once it has been created.
-Immutable values are used to ensure that the state of an object remains the same throughout its lifetime.

-In programming, values that are immutable are often implemented as objects that cannot be modified after they have been created.
-This means that any attempt to change the value of the object will result in a new object being created with the new value, rather than modifying the original object.
+Immutability is a concept in software engineering that refers to the state of an object or data structure that cannot be modified after it has been created.

 Immutable values have several benefits, including:

-1. Thread safety: Since immutable values cannot be modified, they are inherently thread-safe.
-Multiple threads can access and read the same value without worrying about race conditions or other synchronization issues
+1. Thread-safety: Immutable objects are inherently thread-safe because they cannot be modified after they have been created.
+This eliminates the need for locking mechanisms that can slow down system performance and create concurrency issues.

+2. Improved performance: Immutable objects can be cached and reused because they have a fixed state that does not change.
+This can reduce the amount of memory allocated and the number of objects created, resulting in improved performance.

+3. Safer concurrency: Immutable objects eliminate race conditions and other concurrency issues that can arise when multiple threads attempt to modify the same object simultaneously.

-2. Predictability: Immutable values are predictable since they cannot be changed once they have been created.
+4. Predictability: Immutable values are predictable since they cannot be changed once they have been created.
 This makes it easier to reason about code and reduces the potential for bugs.

-3. Performance: Immutable values can be cached and reused, improving performance by reducing the need for costly object creation and garbage collection.

-Examples of immutable values in programming include primitive data types such as integers and booleans, as well as objects like strings and tuples that cannot be modified after they are created.

 In JavaScript, there are several ways to define immutable values.
 One way is to use primitive data types such as numbers, strings, and booleans, which are immutable by default.
 Another way is to use object literals or classes that are designed to be immutable.